eugenmihailescu/my-backup/README.md

 In order to help you understand how it works and/or diagnose a particular issue it includes enhanced debugging functionalities.
 The backup and restore jobs, the HTTP communication, the PHP and Ajax calls as well as well as the SMTP and SQL statements, all are logged into separated detailed log files.
 Major features supported* by MyBackup:

-* Support for WordPress multisite/network
 * Support for creating full (complete), incremental and differential backups
 * Support for splitting a large backup into multiple archive volumes
-* Allows you to select what components (such as plugins, themes, WP core, etc) to include, how to store and where to store the backups
+* Allows you to select the files and folders to include/exclude, how to store and where to store the backups
-* Allows a complete backup of the system (not only your WordPress files) by giving you access to the whole file system
+* Allows a complete backup of the system by giving you access to the whole file system
 * Comes with support for backing up any remote MySQL database
 * Additionally, allows MySQL backups via the local mysqldump toolchain including custom options support
 * Allows the usage of External OS compression toolchain (additionally to its default built-in compression toolchain)